ritviksahajpal/cavapy/README.md

 import cavapy

 ```
+## Process

+The get_climate_data function performs automatically:
+- Data retrieval in parallel
+- Unit conversion
+- Convert into a Gregorian calendar (CORDEX-CORE models do not have a full 365 days calendar) through linear interpolation
+- Bias correction using the empirical quantile mapping (optional)

 ## Example usage

 Depending on the interest, downloading climate data can be done in a few different ways.
 Note that GCM stands for General Circulation Model while RCP stands for Regional Climate Model.
 As the climate data comes from the CORDEX-CORE initiative, users can choose between 3 different GCMs downscaled with two RCMs.
 In total, there are six simulations for any given domain (except for CAS-22 where only three are available).